 Telangana BJP slams CM KCR for not conducting enough COVID-19 tests in the state

-Hyderabad, Apr 13: While there were no new coronavirus cases reported from Telangana till 8 am today, it looks like the state is is going to witness another issue, this time, with the Chief Minister K Chandrashekar Rao.
+Hyderabad, Apr 13: While there were no new coronavirus cases reported from Telangana till 8 am today, it looks like the state is going to witness another issue, this time, with the Chief Minister K Chandrashekar Rao.

 The total number of coronavirus cases in Telangana stands at 504.
 Among them, 43 have recovered and 9 have passed away.